5 Reasons Why You’ll Never Succeed at Resumes and How We Can Help

 You’re thinking whether or not you want to continue writing that resume yourself, or you’d want to consider hiring someone else to do it.

-If that’s the case, then this article is going to hopefully give you a little nudge over the cliff of faith, and get you to at least try out a writing service for that extra career boost through the dreaded eyes of the HR Manager.
+If that’s the case, then this article will hopefully give you a little nudge over the cliff of faith and get you to at least try out a writing service for that extra career boost through the dreaded eyes of the HR Manager.

-In this article, I’ll share 5 simple reasons why it’s better for your resume to be written by professionals and some of the pitfalls that you can potentially avoid along the way.
+In this article, I’ll share five simple reasons why professionals should write your resume and some of the pitfalls that you can potentially avoid along the way.

 Ever tried writing about yourself?

-Chances are, it felt extremely cringeworthy, didn’t it?
+Chances are, it felt highly cringeworthy, didn’t it?

 We think that we are the easiest person to write about in the entire world, but that couldn’t be further from the truth.